-Apply economic theory and communications skills to problem-solve some of today’s issues.
+Apply economic theory and communication skills to understand the real world.

 Collect and analyze data, research trends, and evaluate economic issues.